firatkerem/dsa210/README.md

-# Understanding My Spending Behavior - DSA210 Term Project
+# The Impact of Screen Time on Financial Decisions - DSA210 Term Project

 ## Overview